 Its functionality includes the detection of faces in a front-camera, overlaying of virtual content and animation of facial expressions in real-time.
 In addition to that, it can estimate the real-world lighting conditions, as well as a texture to be used for mapping 2D imagery onto the face.
 TrueDepth cameras on iPhone X, iPhone XS, iPhone XS Max, iPhone XR, and iPad Pro can be used to track up to three faces at once.

 The SDK can be integrated with third-party tools like Unity and Unreal and work with iPhone 6S and beyond.
 Supported devices are listed on the following page.

 Banuba Face Filters SDK.
 Our Face Filter SDK is used for creating mobile camera-based face filter apps.
 It employs computer vision technology to build face applications for e-commerce, advertising, gaming, education and other domains.

-Banuba SDK allows users to create virtual face masks, custom 3D avatars, perform background separation using the data received by both front and rear cameras.
+Banuba SDK allows users to create custom AR filters, custom 3D avatars, perform background separation using the data received by both front and rear cameras.
 This is something the Apple's Arkit doesn't offer.

 In addition to that, the Banuba SDK's code can be adapted to the face filter apps running on both iOS and Android as well as Windows and Mac operating systems.
 It also supports the stripped-down Android devices running on Android One and can adopt its effect on the device's technological capabilities.

 Stage 3.
 Writing the code